AlibabaCloudDocs/arms/intl.en-US/Synthetic monitoring/Quick start/Create a task.md

 ## Procedure

+1. Log on to the [ARMS console](https://arms-ap-southeast-1.console.aliyun.com/#/home).

-1. In the left-side navigation pane, choose **Synthetic Monitoring**.
+2. In the left-side navigation pane, choose **Synthetic Monitoring**.
 On the Scheduled Synthetic Monitoring page, click **Create a scheduled task** in the upper-right corner.

-2. In the Basic Information step, set Task Name, Task Address, and Task Type, and then click **Next**.
+3. In the Basic Information step, set Task Name, Task Address, and Task Type, and then click **Next**.

     -   To create a browse task, set Task Type to Browse - IE Full Elements or Browse - Chrome Full Elements \(HTTP 1.1/2.0\).
     -   To create a network task, set Task Type to Network.
-3. In the Monitoring Points step, add monitoring points and then click **Next**.
+4. In the Monitoring Points step, add monitoring points and then click **Next**.

     Set **Adding Method** to Recommended Monitoring Point Group or Custom, select one or more groups in the left list, click ![right_arrow](https://static-aliyun-doc.oss-accelerate.aliyuncs.com/assets/img/en-US/9595758061/p179404.png) to add the groups to the right Added list.
 You can add up to 50 monitoring points for a task.
 If you add more than 50 monitoring points, only the first 50 monitoring points are valid.

-4. In the Monitoring Parameters step, configure the parameters and then click **Next**.
+5. In the Monitoring Parameters step, configure the parameters and then click **Next**.

     A browse task have different monitoring parameters from those of a network task.